vvoicu/TFC/README.md

 # TEST FRAMEWORK COLLECTION

-Container based test framework for application container migrations
+Container based test framework for application container migrations.
+The idea is to take the solution and be able to build a fatjar (now is about 100 mb) that you just copy to your containers and just run the suites.
+Fast run (pre compiled) test solution for container use. (!!!fat jar main class not currently implemented!!!).

 # 1. Environment Setup